Skip to content

 Returns the SUM aggregate SQL function for the specified column.

-The SUM function returns the total sum of a numeric column in a table.
+The SUM function returns the total sum of a numeric column or expression in a

-It sums up all the values for the specified column.
+table.
+It sums up all the values for the specified input.

 Args: